jichengyue/Rulez/README.md

 ### 3. Configure your first rule!

 1. Launch the server, open the browser and go to `[your site]/rulez`
-2. Create a Context with:
-  * name: default
-  * description: This is the default context, it can be used in the whole application, and describes generic rules that can be applied everywhere.
-  * variables: leave this field blank.
-3. Create a new Rule with:
+2. Create a new Rule with:
   * name: hello_world
   * description: This rule describes if the application will say "Hello world!".
   * parameters: leave this field blank.
   * context: default
   * rule: `true`
-4. In any view write:
+3. In any view write:

   ```ruby
   <%= if Rulez::rulez? "hello_world" %>